BREAKING NEWS: Major Earthquake strikes between Honduras and Cuba

 A powerful magnitude 7.6 earthquake struck the Yucatan Basin, near the Gulf of Honduras at 9:52pm Eastern Standard Time (02.52 UTC).
-The quake depth is estimated to be 20 miles (33km).
+The quake depth was estimated to be 6.2 miles (10km).
 Since this was a sea-based quake, there were a series of tsumami advisories posted for various places around the epicenter of the quake.
 However, many of these advisories have since been canceled.

+This was the most powerful earthquake ever recorded in this region of the world.

 At this time (11:18 EST / 04:18 UTC) no wave activity has been observed yet.
 Strike times start at 12:23AM EST and run till 2:12am EST dependent on location.
 Mexico and Cuba are also in the strike zone, and possible heights of tsunami waves are forecast between 10cm and 1 meter (about 4 inches to 3 feet).
 This is a standard range forecast, which is why it is so imprecise.

-Note: UPDATE: As of 9:08 AM UTC, all tsunami warnings were canceled.
-Despite the shallowness of the quake (now commonly tagged at 10km) and its strength – many times more powerful than the 7.0 magnitude earthquake that killed 200,000 people in Haiti in 2010.
-This quake was some distance off the coast of Belize and Honduras, but it was strong enough to crack walls and rattle windows and set power lines to swaying.